diamond-org/flask-diamond/docs/writing-an-application.rst

 A basic Flask-Diamond Example
 -----------------------------

-The following example can be generated from a freshly scaffolded project by following the :doc:`project_initialization_and_scaffolding` document with the project name ``MyDiamondApp``.
+The following example can be generated from a freshly scaffolded project by following the :doc:`scaffolding` document with the project name ``MyDiamondApp``.
 Notice that the ``MyDiamondApp`` class inherits from ``Diamond``, which gives the new project a lot of functionality "out of the box."

 .. code-block:: python